-Jonathan (Jon) Carpenter has served as our Chief Financial Officer and Treasurer since November 2021.
+Jonathan (Jon) Carpenter has served as our Chief Executive Officer since July 2022 and was our Chief Financial Officer and Treasurer from November 2021 to July 2022.
 Mr. Carpenter previously served as Chief Financial Officer of Publishers Clearing House, a direct marketing and media company, from June 2016 until November 2021.
 Prior to Publishers Clearing House, he served in divisional CFO roles for Nielsen Company, Sears Holdings and NBC Universal.
 He began his career with General Electric in the GE Financial Management Program.
 Mr. Carpenter holds a bachelor's degree in economics from the University of Vermont.